lightly-ai/lightly/docs/source/getting_started/active_learning.rst

 Scorers
 -----------------
-Lightly has so called scorers for the common computer vision tasks such as image classification, detection and others.
-Depending on the task you are working on you can use a different scorer.
+Lightly provides scorers for common computer vision tasks such as image classification, detection and others.

 Active learning scores are scalar values (per sample) between `0.0` and `1.0`.
-Values closer to `1.0` typically indicate very important samples.
+Values close to `1.0` indicate important samples.
 For example, for an image classification model a high score indicates that the sample is hard to classify.

 Image Classification
 ^^^^^^^^^^^^^^^^^^^^^
 Use this scorer when working on a classification problem (binary or multiclass).

-Currently we offer three uncertainty scorers,which are taken from http://burrsettles.com/pub/settles.activelearning.pdf, Section 3.1, page 12f and also explained in https://towardsdatascience.com/uncertainty-sampling-cheatsheet-ec57bc067c0b They all have in common, that the score is highest if all classes have the same confidence and are 0 if the model assigns 100% probability to a single class.
+Currently we offer three uncertainty scores, which are based on http://burrsettles.com/pub/settles.activelearning.pdf, Section 3.1, page 12f and also explained in https://towardsdatascience.com/uncertainty-sampling-cheatsheet-ec57bc067c0b.
+For all of them, the score is the highest if all classes have equal probability, and the score is 0.0 if the model assigns 100% probability to a single class.
-The differ in the number of class confidences they take into account.
+They differ in the number of class confidences they take into account.

-- **uncertainty_least_confidence**:
+- **uncertainty_least_confidence**
-    This score is 1 - the highest confidence prediction.
-It is high (close to `1.0`) when the confidence about the most probable class is low.
+    This score is 1.0 minus the highest confidence prediction.
+It is high (close to 1.0) when the confidence about the most probable class is low.

 - **uncertainty_margin**
-    This score is 1 - the margin between the highest confidence and second highest confidence prediction.
-It is high (close to `1.0`) when the model cannot decide between the two most probable classes.
+    This score is 1.0 minus the difference between the highest and second highest confidence prediction.
+It is high (close to 1.0) when the model cannot decide between the two most probable classes.

 - **uncertainty_entropy**
     This scorer computes the entropy of the prediction.
-The confidences for all classes are considered to compute the entropy of a sample.
+Confidences of all classes are used to compute the entropy of a sample.
-    It is high (close to `1.0`) when the model cannot decide between the all classes.
+    It is high (close to 1.0) when the model cannot decide between all classes.

 For more information about how to use the classification scorer have a look here:
 :py:class:`lightly.active_learning.scorers.classification.ScorerClassification`